jstremme/nlp4psychotherapy/README.md

 ##### Usage

 The `transcript_eda.ipynb` notebook contains exploratory data analysis for de-identified transcripts provided by Dr. Martin Kivlighan at the University of Iowa.
 The data is not provided in this repository but may be available on request.
-To use the notebook with these or other transcripts in the form of PDFs, update the `pdf_dir` variable with the path to your directory of PDFs, and then run the cells in the `transcript_eda.ipynb` notebook.
-Note that other parameters are set at the top of the notebook.
+To use this notebook or the `describe_and_format_data.ipynb` notebook with these or other transcripts in the form of PDFs, update the `pdf_dir` variable with the path to your directory of PDFs, and then run the cells in the notebook.
+While `transcript_eda.ipynb` explores the data, `describe_and_format_data.ipynb` generates intermediate outputs that can be used by:

+- `train_lr.ipynb`
+- `train_nb.ipynb`
+- `train_knn.ipynb`
+- `train_lf.ipynb`

+to fit binary classification models.
+Parameters are defined at the top of each notebook.
+Evaluate models by running `evaluate_models.ipynb`.

 ##### Contributing